Trust Models for Machine Identities in Multi-Tenant Systems

 1. Federated Trust Model

-In this model, workloads can authenticate using external identity providers.
-This allows workloads from different tenants to securely access shared resources without having to manage separate credentials.
+With this model, workloads can authenticate using external identity providers (IdPs).
+This means workloads from different tenants can securely access shared stuff without needing to manage a bunch of separate logins.
+It's like using your Google account to log into another website.

 2. Hierarchical Trust Model